 Not sure what the difference is?
 Keep reading to find out.

-First things first — what are leads and opportunities?
+First things first, what are leads and opportunities?

 Not surprisingly, leads and opportunities are closely related.
-For example, say a marketing consultant is approached by a retail store that needs help with their social media strategy.
+For example, say a marketing consultant is approached by a retail store that needs help with its social media strategy.